-Tell Me More: How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam
+Tell Me More: Talking How Caste And Gender Influence Access to Health With Dr. Sylvia Karpagam

 TS: You mentioned that the healthcare system is quite doctor-centric in India.
 Could you elaborate on that?

 SK: When HIV happened in India, there was some discussion about moving healthcare from a doctor-centric model to a more comprehensive model — where all players within the system become equally important.
 You have a patient at the center of it all, and everyone providing services to the patient is an equal player.
-I think that’s a better approach because this idea of a doctor as an all-powerful God is odd.
+I think that’s a better approach because it challenges the myth that the doctor is an all powerful God..
 It also influences how doctors respond to regulation — a couple of years back the government tried to bring about regulations to make sure private hospitals don’t charge exorbitantly, and doctors took to the streets to protest saying, “We are not terrorists, why should we be regulated?”
-Dealing with life and people is a huge responsibility, but it also means huge accountability.
+Dealing with life and people is a huge responsibility, and it also means huge accountability.

 In government hospitals, accountability is slightly better because you have district and state-level officials to complain to.
 Private hospitals are practically only regulated by the media reporting on negligence or denial of care or these hospitals charging exorbitant costs.
-So changing these systems is necessary to make healthcare more holistic and comprehensive, especially considering the recent interest in AYUSH systems of medicine.
+So changing these systems is necessary to make healthcare more holistic and comprehensive.

 TS: There’s been quite a bit of tussle between allopathic doctors and AYUSH doctors, especially as the latter took up space during Covid19.
 How do we make space for a holistic system under these conditions?

 SK: In some situations, there are communities and groups that would choose AYUSH doctors over allopathic doctors for several reasons.
-The problem starts when the AYUSH doctors start to practice allopathic healthcare.
+The concern is about AYUSH doctors practicing allopathic healthcare.
 A lot of these non-allopathic doctors are dispensing drugs, giving injections and performing procedures.
 Even if these cases might be successful, there’s a significant potential of complications and a lot of these doctors are not trained to handle that.
 That’s definitely a fair concern.

 But at the same time, allopathic doctors do not make room for any alternative systems of medicine.
-If homeopathy and allopathy happened under the same roof, the government would be able to keep a check on both and ensure that all doctors practice evidence-based healthcare only.
-For example, if you’re at a hospital with a severe back problem, the allopathic doctor tells you that you need surgery.
-Now, as a patient, you also have the option to at least try ayurvedic pain management practices like yoga as an alternative.
+If patients had the option of homeopathy, Siddha, Ayurveda, Yoga, Unani and allopathy under the same roof, the government would be able to keep a check and ensure that all systems of medicine are evidence-based .
+For example, if you’re at a hospital with a severe back problem and the allopathic doctor tells you that you need surgery, the patient, you also have the option to at least try pain management practices like yoga as an alternative.
 But that’s not possible in this environment due to it being so highly competitive.

 TS: You’d previously mentioned that the doctor at the top of a system is almost always a Brahmin male doctor.
 That made me curious about how individuals from dominant castes control access to health information and treatment in India?

 SK: Beyond the confines of a hospital, there are several social determinants that influence public health.
 These include gender, education, shelter, sanitation, nutrition, public transport, livelihood, and more.
 Caste and gender play prominent roles in being a barrier between marginalized people and access to health.
-For example, we know that well-educated mothers can better care for their child’s nutrition, but policy-makers aren’t talking about that.
+The further the healthcare system is, the less likely women are to access it but this is not factored into planning.
+For example, we know that the education of mothers is positively linked to child health and nutrition but decision-makers aren’t talking about that.
 Instead, they almost blame marginalized communities as if they are responsible for their own ill-health.
 We’ve had instances of the government trying to bring in odd policies like increasing the age of marriage to 21 in order to reduce malnutrition, knowing very well that there are several problems that can arise from increasing the age of marriage.

 Then, if you look at the way policies around livelihood and minimum wage are calculated, their focus on nutrition is primarily accounting for a cereal-centric diet.
 There’s very little budgeting for foods like meat, eggs, and milk — you know, the things people need to eat to be healthy.
 It’s the same with sanitation — there’s a lot of visionary talks, but in reality, who’s cleaning your sewage system?
 When you put together single pit latrines, who has to clean them?
 Same with public transport — consider who cities are designed for and how people like street vendors are targeted.

 I think all of these determinants contribute to understanding how policy caters to a narrow class group.
-Another example is the Covid19 lockdown — people who were upper class were very happy with the idea of social distancing, but look at the serious effect it had on people’s homes, health and livelihood.
+Another example is the Covid19 lockdown — people who were upper class were very happy with the idea of “social” distancing, but look at the serious effect it had on people’s homes, health and livelihood.
 Doctors from corporate hospitals said shut everything down, and turn large secondary and tertiary public hospitals into secondary Covid19 facilities, with large private hospitals acting as super-specialized Covid19 treatment facilities.
 Think: who needs access to these public facilities?
 Another well-known cardiologist said, “Shut down all public toilets!” — what are people who frequently use public toilets supposed to do?
 There’s actually such little thought placed in these decisions, and they’re also unscientific in a sense.
 I think most of the decisions were completely class and caste-based.
 And I think that adversely affected a huge, huge number of people and no one is going to be held accountable for it.

 TS: You’d also worked with the fourth edition of the National Family Health Survey.
 From your experience, what problems come up during data collection that leads to NFHS data being unreliable/poor in quality?

-SK: So the NFHS survey is contracted out to private agencies — some are like market research agencies who are mainly in it for the funds.
+SK: Although there are government facilities, the NFHS survey is contracted out to private agencies — some are like market research agencies who don’t have experience of collecting health related data.
 There’s also a lot of funding and influence from western organizations like the Gates Foundation — as experts, they should share their expertise but it’s a bit odd that they played such an important role in deciding what data we should collect and how we should collect it.
-A lot of the questions were focused on brands — like what company do families buy mosquito nets from?
+A lot of the questions were focused on brands — like what company do families get insecticide treated mosquito nets from?
 Not sure why that data was collected and how its useful.

 We also saw a lot of labor law violations.
 Individuals conducting these surveys do not receive the salaries printed on their contracts, work seven days a week.
 A lot of the people employed had no experience of doing surveys and were working without a proper structure in place for data collection.
 Naturally, under these conditions, the quality of data definitely suffers.Beyond that, there’s no system in place to bring in specific data — for example we should have more longitudinal data so that we could actually compare trends over a period of time.
 This requires investment, training and resources.

-Another important point to highlight is that private hospitals don’t share data about mortality with the government, which excludes 60-70% of healthcare data about the diseases being treated in private hospitals and the outcomes of those treatments.
-For example, hysterectomy rates are pretty high in India but there’s no monitoring system via which we can regulate them in private hospitals in India.
-We also don’t get enough estimates of the heights and weights of children in order to track malnutrition, because there’s no weighing scales in aanganwadis and schools.
+Another important point to highlight is that private hospitals which provide 60-70% of the healthcare don’t share data about mortality or morbidity with the government,.
+For example, hysterectomy rates are pretty high in private hospitals in India but there’s no monitoring system via which we can regulate them.
+We also don’t get enough estimates of the heights and weights of children in order to track malnutrition because these are not recorded accurately,.

 TS: With respect to nutrition, there’s also controversial religion and caste-based influences in policies that provide something like daily mid-day meals.
 How does this influence occur in what’s supposed to be an impartial policy?